Best Checking Accounts for Minimizing Overdraft Fees

 OVERDRAFT FEE CAP: 3

-While the overdraft fee is more expensive than average, people who frequently overdraft their account may find this is mitigated somewhat by the cap of three times a day that you can be charged an overdraft fee.
+While the overdraft fee charged by Chase Total Checking is more expensive than average, people who frequently overdraft their account may find this is mitigated somewhat by the cap of three times a day that you can be charged an overdraft fee.

 This account also charges a $12 monthly maintenance fee, but it can be waived under some circumstances.